-My current Intuitive Vision Board has many images of people, mountains and Cypress trees.
-Taken together they convey stillness and contemplation, encouraging me to pause, stand still and wait until Life sets me on a direct course again.
-Nothing much is known.
-Nothing is yet secure and in place.
-The quest for certainty is absent.
+My current Intuitive Vision Board contains images of people, mountains and Cypress trees.
+Taken together they convey stillness and contemplation.
+They encourage me to stand still and wait – until Life sets me on a course again.

 Quest for certainty